thattolleyguy/jiralexa/README.md

 4. Name the Lambda Function "Jira".
 5. Select the runtime as Node.js.
 6. Go to the the root directory and execute `./gradlew clean buildAlexaSkillZip`.
-7. Select Code entry type as "Upload a .ZIP file" and then upload the `./build/distribution/jiralexa-0.0.1.zip` to the Lambda.
+7. Select Code entry type as "Upload a .ZIP file" and then upload the file `build/distribution/jiralexa-0.0.1.zip` to the Lambda.
 8. Keep the Handler as index.handler (this refers to the main js file in the zip).
 9. Create a basic execution role and click create.
 10. Leave the Advanced settings as the defaults.